-Liberty primarily serves customers in the Lake Tahoe Basin with significant portions of its grid in High Fire-Threat District (HFTD) areas.
-For Liberty's plan to be effective with its limited resources compared to larger utilities, strategic prioritization of initiatives by ignition driver to target the highest risk elements of Liberty's grid is crucial.
+BVES has one of the smallest territories of the utilities the WSD reviewed, at approximately 260 miles.
+For BVES' plan to be effective with its finite resources, strategic prioritization of initiatives within its territory by ignition driver to target the highest risk elements of BVES' grid is crucial.